joelcoxokc/aurelia-interface/ROADMAP.md

 > A ui web component Library, using aurelia framework.

 My Vision for ai is to be able to use this Component Library, with the ability to fully customize it's visual effects.
-Additional featured include . . .
+Additional features include . . .

 **Adding your own Custom CSS Library**